siglens/siglens-docs/docs/log-ingestion/fluent-bit.md

 # Fluent-bit

-_Ingesting logs into Siglens using Fluent-bit_
+_Ingesting logs into SigLens using Fluent-bit_

 ### 1. Install Fluent-bit